 We have not paid, and do not anticipate paying for the foreseeable future, any dividends on our common stock.
-Furthermore, our current credit agreement prohibits, and our indenture restricts, the payment by us of dividends on our common stock.
+Furthermore, our current credit agreement prohibits, we anticipate our amended and restated credit agreement which will become effective upon the completion of this offering will prohibit, and our indenture restricts, the payment by us of dividends on our common stock.
 We intend to retain future earnings, if any, for use in the operation and expansion of our business and payment of our outstanding debt.